QCDIS/NaaVRE-website/Readiness-level-framework.md

 ### Readiness levels
 We discern six readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.

-1. Core Development: Core development of the virtual is taking place.
+1. Core Development: Core development of the virtual lab is taking place in co-development with the Lifewatch team.
-2. Testing: On request of the virtual lab core developer(s) others who were not involved in the development of this specific virtual lab, can review the virtual lab and do suggestions.
+2. First use: The first person not involved in the core development of the virtual lab can start using the virtual lab.
-3. Golden use: A scientist, who can also be a core developer, can co-develop the lab further with the virtual research environment developers to apply it to their own research question and publish the results.
+This user will receive support from the Lifewatch (VRE) development and operations team.
+This is the stage in which the lab is considered ready enough to support a golden use case.
-4. Workshop: The lab can be used by multiple workshop participants under the guidance of an instructor that can point out what the user can safely change and can not change in the lab.
+3. Workshop: The lab can be used by multiple workshop participants under the guidance of an instructor that can point out what the user can safely change and can not change in the lab.
-5. General use: Any ecologist can use the lab for their research.
+4. General use: Any ecologist can use their own instance of the lab for their research.
-6. Policymaker use: The model or pipeline has been verified and validated and outcomes can be used to give policy advise.
+5. Policymaker use: The model or pipeline has been verified and validated and outcomes can be used to give policy advise.

+#### What if the golden user is a core developer?
+In the case where the golden user is also a core developer, there will be less priority given to the usability of the virtual lab for others as the primary concern of the core developers will be to create a virtual lab that meets their needs to do their research.
+In this case having code reviews and quality assurance is still recommended to increase the maintainability of the code for future use, regardless of whether the lab will be used by the same researchers, other researchers from the same research group, or researchers from other institutions.

 For the content of the virtual lab, the following checklists provide guidelines of what to keep in mind during the development and what requirements the virtual lab should meet at different levels of readiness.
 For each stage the requirements from